leonardo-couto/lambda-ec2-timer-switch/README.md

   }
   ```

-  In the Details area, choose Roles.
+  7 - In the Details area, choose Roles.

-  Choose Create New Role.
+  8 - Choose Create New Role.

-  Use `LambdaEC2SwitcherRole` or some similar name to Role Name.
+  9 - Use `LambdaEC2SwitcherRole` or some similar name to Role Name.

-  Select AWS Lambda.
+  10 - Select AWS Lambda.

-  Check the `LambdaEC2SwitcherPolicy` box in the policies list (use the filter to find it).
+  11 - Check the `LambdaEC2SwitcherPolicy` box in the policies list (use the filter to find it).

-  Choose Next Step and then Create Role.
+  12 - Choose Next Step and then Create Role.

 ### Create a new Lambda function

-  Open the AWS Lambda console at https://console.aws.amazon.com/lambda/.
+  1 - Open the AWS Lambda console at https://console.aws.amazon.com/lambda/.

-  If a welcome page appears, choose Get Started Now.
+  2 - If a welcome page appears, choose Get Started Now.
 Else, choose Create a Lambda function.

-  Choose Skip at the bottom of the Select blueprint pane.
+  3 - Choose Skip at the bottom of the Select blueprint pane.

-  Choose a name (e.g. ec2-starter) and a description.
+  4 - Choose a name (e.g. ec2-starter) and a description.

-  For Runtime, choose Node.js.
+  5 - For Runtime, choose Node.js.

-  In Code entry type choose Upload a .ZIP file.
+  6 - In Code entry type choose Upload a .ZIP file.

-  Upload your starter.zip file.
+  7 - Upload your starter.zip file.

-  For Role, choose the Lambda execution role you created earlier (e.g. `LambdaEC2SwitcherRole`).
+  8 - For Role, choose the Lambda execution role you created earlier (e.g. `LambdaEC2SwitcherRole`).

-  Choose Next and then Create function.
+  9 - Choose Next and then Create function.

-  Repeat all the steps above to create a new Lambda function for your stopper.zip file.
+  10 - Repeat from step 1 to create a new Lambda function for your stopper.zip file.

 ### Append an event source

-  Open your Lambda function (`ec2-starter`) at https://console.aws.amazon.com/lambda/.
+  1 - Open your Lambda function (`ec2-starter`) at https://console.aws.amazon.com/lambda/.

-  Choose the Event sources tab.
+  2 - Choose the Event sources tab.

-  Click to Add event source.
+  3 - Click to Add event source.

-  Choose CloudWatch Events - Schedule for Event source type.
+  4 - Choose CloudWatch Events - Schedule for Event source type.

-  Choose Rule name and description.
+  5 - Choose Rule name and description.

-  Use a cron expression for the Schedule expression, e.g., `cron(0 10 ? * MON-FRI *)` to start your machine every week day at 10am (UTC).
+  6 - Use a cron expression for the Schedule expression, e.g., `cron(0 10 ? * MON-FRI *)` to start your machine every week day at 10am (UTC).

-  Pick the enable now radio button and Submit.
+  7 - Pick the enable now radio button and Submit.

-  Repeat the above steps for the `ec2-stopper` function, and choose a shutdown time.
+  8 - Repeat from step 1 for the `ec2-stopper` function and choose a shutdown time.